shahryarfp/Sleep-Stage-Detection/README.md

 - **Feature Extraction**: Extracts time-domain and frequency-domain features.
 - **Dimensionality Reduction**: PCA for feature space reduction.
 - **Clustering**: Uses Gaussian Mixture Model (GMM) for unsupervised clustering of sleep stages.
+- **Pre-labeling**: Implements knowledge-based rules to create initial labels for guiding the clustering process.
+- **Semi-supervised Learning**: Combines pre-labeled data segments with unsupervised GMM clustering to improve sleep stage identification.
 - **Visualization**: Plots original and processed signals, FFT, PSD, histograms, and hypnograms.

 ## Dataset
-The project uses an EEG dataset(without labels) stored in a `.mat` file (`data.mat`), containing EEG signals sampled at a specific rate, which are processed to microvolts and prepared for analysis.
+The project uses an EEG dataset (without labels) stored in a `.mat` file (`data.mat`), containing EEG signals sampled at a specific rate, which are processed to microvolts and prepared for analysis.

 ## Methodology
 1. **Data Loading and Pre-processing**